Kemal Kılıçdaroğlu: 2023 presidential campaign

 Kılıçdaroğlu, who has followed a big tent policy for a long time, announced on his social media account and CHP social media accounts on 13 November 2021 that the CHP has made mistakes in the past and has decided to embark on a journey of reconciliation with his "Call for Reconciliation".

 Upon Kılıçdaroğlu's call, on 12 February 2022, six opposition party leaders (Good Party Chairman Meral Akşener, Future Party Chairman Ahmet Davutoğlu, DEVA Party Chairman Ali Babacan, Felicity Party Chairman Temel Karamollaoğlu) met in Ahlatlıbel, Ankara to discuss a consensus text on a strengthened parliamentary system and an electoral alliance was officially announced, the alliance was called the "Table of Six".

 When the issue of a joint candidate was raised by the Table of Six, Kılıçdaroğlu pointed to the Table of Six on FOX TV's morning show "Çalar Saat" on 5 September 2022 and said, "If there is a consensus on me, I am ready to run for the presidential elections."
 This was the first time Kılıçdaroğlu openly expressed his will to run for the presidential elections.
 Ekrem İmamoğlu, the mayor of Istanbul, and Mansur Yavaş the mayor of Ankara announced their support for Kılıçdaroğlu's candidacy.
 On 6 March 2023, he declared his candidacy for the 2023 Turkish presidential election.
 His candidacy is supported by the Party of European Socialists.
 He was beaten by incumbent president Erdoğan in the runoff election.

 After his loss, he was voted out as party leader at the 38th Republican People's Party Ordinary Convention on 5 November 2023 and was succeeded by Özgür Özel.

+2026 leadership reinstatement

+A placard from Özgür Özel’s İzmir rally following the absolute nullity ruling.
+"Hain Kemal" stands for "Traitor Kemal" in Turkish.

+Following a controversial court ruling on 21 May 2026 that overturned the 38th Republican People's Party Ordinary Convention and removed Özgür Özel from the leadership, Kemal Kılıçdaroğlu was reinstated as leader of the CHP.
+Following the ruling, Özel called an emergency session of the CHP's Central Executive Board.

+In July, a pro-Özel faction of the CHP, including 91 MPs, split from the CHP and formed the New Party.